Secure Splunk Enterprise with FIPS

-- If you are in FIPS mode and your usual RSA encrypted private keys do not work, they might be incompatible with FIPS.
-To mitigate this issue, you can convert your Privacy Enhanced Mail (PEM) private key to PKCS#8 format to make them compatible.
+- If your Splunk Enterprise instance is in FIPS mode and the RSA encrypted private keys that you usually use do not work, those keys might be incompatible with FIPS.
+To mitigate this issue, you can convert your Privacy Enhanced Mail (PEM) private key to the Public Key Cryptography Standards #8 (PKCS 8) format to make them compatible.

-- After you install Splunk software without FIPS mode enabled, you cannot enable FIPS mode.
-If you require FIPS compliance, confirm that your initial Splunk installation is FIPS-enabled.
-To change to a version running FIPS mode, reinstall Splunk software and use the procedure in this topic to enable FIPS.
+- After you install Splunk software without FIPS mode enabled, you cannot later enable FIPS mode, even during an upgrade.
+If you require FIPS compliance, confirm that your initial Splunk Enterprise installation is FIPS-enabled.
+To change to a version running FIPS mode, reinstall Splunk Enterprise and use the procedure in this topic to enable FIPS.